England Birds & Gardens: Southwest

 Considered to be Europe’s largest garden restoration project, the Lost Gardens of Heligan are fascinating because of their “lost and found” saga.
 “Rediscovered” in 1990 after 70 years of total neglect, the record producer Tim Smit and a group of enthusiasts set about reawakening the historic garden.
 Prior to the First World war the estate employed 40 full time gardeners, and now, thanks to the popularity of the garden, there is an active “young gardener apprentice” scheme in operation.
 Tim Smit was so inspired by this project he went on to be the moving force behind the Eden Project.
 The fruit and vegetable garden claims to have the only remaining Victorian pineapple pit in use and the walks through the woodlands and farm fields are pleasant and often filled with birds.

-Caerhay’s Castle gardens house the national collection of magnolias which we may catch in full bloom still in late April.
-It is also a showcase of spring bulbs, rhododendrons, azaleas and camellias, accessible along woodland trails.
-A detour to a fast running stream should net us Eurasian Dipper.
-Night in Cornwall.
+In the afternoon we visit Caerhays Castle Gardens, home to the national collection of magnolias, which we may catch in full bloom in late April.
+The gardens also showcase spring bulbs, rhododendrons, azaleas and camellias along woodland trails, with glimpses of coastal scenery and the castle itself.
+A short detour to a fast-running stream may reward us with views of Eurasian Dipper.

 Day 10: Trebah and the Lizard

-Later in the day we visit the Lizard, the most southerly peninsula in England, to search for the very few Red-billed Choughs that now nest in England.
-Night in Cornwall.
+Later in the day we visit The Lizard, the most southerly peninsula in mainland Britain, to search for the very small population of Red-billed Choughs that now nest in England.
+While choughs are our special target, this stretch of coast also offers superb scenery, cliffs with seabirds, coastal wildflowers and the chance of raptors overhead.

 Day 11: Hestercombe, birding sites and return to London